hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/01_the_filesystem.md

 drwxrwsr-x 2 rsk27 hbctraining  62 Jan 26 10:44 reference_data
 ```

-Let's go into the `raw_fastq` directory and see what is in there.
+Let's go into the `raw_fastq/` directory and see what is in there.

 ```bash
 cd raw_fastq/